TiagusFR/REST_API_Subscription_Screen/README.md

 Description:

-API built in MVC to comport Subscriptions and Users.
+REST API built in MVC.
-On this project I'll try to put to work all essencial concepts of the .NET documentation.
+On this project I'll try to put to work all essencial concepts of the .NET documentation:

-(Dependency Injection, Entity Framework, CodeFirst, Migrations, Repository Pattern, DTOs, AutoMapper)
+-Entity Framework Core 7.0 use of fluent API -Dependency Injection and Mapping Profiles
+-Use of Data Transfer Objects
+-Code First techniche of Migrations
+-Unit Tests

 References of study: